efdevcon/DIPs/DIPs/POAP-DIP.md

 1. What actions are required to implement the proposal at Devcon?
 The implementation spans across several areas both physical and virtual.
 It's important to come up with a plan and diligently follow it.
-2. Who will be responsible for the proposal to be implemented effectively? (i.e. working on Day 0) The POAP team and ad-hoc joined volunteers should be avaible for this.
+2. Who will be responsible for the proposal to be implemented effectively? (i.e. working on Day 0) The POAP team and ad-hoc joined volunteers should be available for this.
 3. What other projects could this proposal be integrated with?
 (Bonus points for collaboration across teams :))
 POAP has a track record of several successful integrations with other products, we remain open mind to collaborate with anyone with good intentions.